Last Updated on October 3, 2022

 Adventure Canada, with more than 30 years experience exploring by ship some of the more remote places on the planet, began this expedition cruise with an overnight in Glasgow followed by a bus ride to the coastal town of Oban where we boarded the Ocean Endeavour.

-This comfortable, 35-year-old Polish-built vessel is ice-reinforced for Arctic and Antarctic passages and includes well-equipped staterooms (no balconies) and several spacious lounges for relaxing and daily debriefings by the experienced team leaders and specialists in science, anthropology, geography, and history.
+This comfortable, 35-year-old Polish-built vessel is built for Arctic and Antarctic passages.
+It includes well-equipped staterooms (no balconies) and several spacious lounges for relaxing.
+There and daily debriefings by the experienced team leaders and specialists in science, anthropology, geography, and history.
 The quality of these resource people (most have a Ph.D. or special talents) is remarkable.

-The ship uses twenty, 10-passenger Zodiacs to explore coastlines and to transport guests to landing spots on the various islands we visited.
-Every guest was issued a complimentary, blue Adventure Canada waterproof jacket.
+The ship uses twenty, 10-passenger Zodiacs to explore coastlines and transport guests to suitable landing spots on the various islands.
+Every guest is issued a complimentary, blue Adventure Canada waterproof jacket.
 They proved to be very useful.